Nicholas-J-Norris/Course-Pilot/Tips and Tricks.md

 # Tips and Tricks

 * Note that this FAQ section describes some hacks and undocumented features
-* which we cannot recommend as a common practice of working with Course Pilot.
+* which we cannot recommend as a common practice when working with Course Pilot.
-* Use them on your own risk and don't complain if something goes wrong :-)
+* **Use them at your own risk.**
-* Note also that any of these backdoors can get unavailable in any further
+* Note also that any of these backdoors may become unavailable in any further
 * release without notice.

 ------------------